act-rules/act-rules.github.io/pages/design/test-cases.md

 It is important to know that there are exceptions to all of these principles.
 There may be technical reasons not to include a certain test case, or the number of combinations may require an unreasonable number of tests.
 It may sometimes not make logical sense for some passed test cases to satisfy all accessibility requirements.
 Some definitions may not require tests, and others can be argued to need extensive tests.
 Etc.

 Letting **real-world** examples drive consistency forward also means rule authors should not get stuck in trying to write test cases for every conceivable situation.
-Rule authors should strive for a 95% consistency between implementors on first publication.
+Rule authors should strive for a 95% consistency between implementers on first publication.
 As more examples are discovered, this number will go up over time.